Romashkaa/telekit/docs/documentation/telekit_dsl.md

 - [back](https://github.com/Romashkaa/telekit/blob/main/docs/tutorial/13_telekit_dsl_syntax.md#back) - returns the user to the previous scene using a LIFO stack.
 - [next](https://github.com/Romashkaa/telekit/blob/main/docs/tutorial/13_telekit_dsl_syntax.md#next) - moves to the next scene based on the `next_order` config, which by default follows the order in the file, skipping scenes whose names start with `_`.

+### Magic Non-Scenes

+- `link(label, url)` — creates a button that opens an external URL directly from the bot without navigating to another scene.
+- `suggest(label, suggestion)` — creates a button that provides a predefined input value and passes it to the `entries { ... }` handler as if the user typed it manually.

 ## Available Variables

 You can use the following variables in your Telekit DSL scripts to [personalize messages](https://github.com/Romashkaa/telekit/blob/main/docs/tutorial/13_telekit_dsl_syntax.md#template-variables):